erinvaa/league-of-legends-magic-cards/README.md

 # Subgroups

-Since there are a large number of League chanpions,
+Since there are a large number of League champions,
 I have opted to split them into smaller 4 smaller groups based around alliances.
-They'll be completed individually one at a time, and in order.

-## Demacia vs Noxus

-Demacia vs Noxus is the first group of cards to be released.
-While it focuses around Demacian and Noxian champions, it also contains champions from Bandle City, Mount Targon, Ionia, and a few unaligned.
+They'll be completed individually one at a time, achampions, it also contains champions from Bandle City, Mount Targon, Ionia, and a few unaligned.

 # Making Changes